2fundun07/ceng463_hw2/README.md

 # Ideology and Power Identification in Parliamentary Debates

 This project demonstrates a machine learning pipeline for text classification using transformer models to identify ideology and power dynamics in parliamentary debates.
+It utilises Italian Orientation and Power data.
 The key steps are:

 ## Steps